What are CFDI-Invoices?

-In Mexico, since 2011 most electronic invoices have to be created in CFDI format.
+In Mexico, since 2011 most electronic invoices (E-Invoicing) have to be created in CFDI format.
 CFDI stands for “Comprobante Fiscal Digital por Internet” – means a digital fiscal document via Internet (Invoice).
 The CFDI invoice must, on the one hand, include the signature of the exhibitor and on the other hand, the signature of a certification provider PAC “Proveed Autorizado de Certificación”.
 The PAC in turn must be authorized by the Mexican Federal Agency for tax affairs SAT.

 CFDIs are available in four types: invoices, direct debits, credit memos and freight notes.
 For this purpose, the CFDI tipoDeComprobante attribute can have following values: